-The Bank attempts to control credit risk by monitoring credit exposures, limiting transactions with specific counterparties, and continually assessing the creditworthiness of counterparties.
+The Bank attempts to control credit risk by credit review process, post-disbursal monitoring of credit exposures, limiting transactions with specific counterparties, and continually assessing the creditworthiness of counterparties.
 The Bank's risk management policies are designed to identify and to set appropriate risk limits and to monitor the risks and adherence to limits.
 Actual exposures against limits are monitored daily.
 In addition to monitoring credit limits, the Bank manages the credit exposure relating to its trading activities by entering into master netting agreements and collateral arrangements with counterparties in appropriate circumstances, and limiting the duration of exposure.
 In certain cases, the Bank may also close out transactions or assign them to other counterparties to mitigate credit risk.